hypergonial/hikari-miru/docs/getting_started.md

 This allows us to customize to a great degree their behaviour, pass variables dynamically, add or remove items on the fly, and more!

+??? question "Help!
+What are classes, and how do they work?"
+    If you're not sure how classes & subclassing work in Python, check out this [guide from Real Python](https://realpython.com/python3-object-oriented-programming/) on the subject.

 Below you can see such an example:

 ```py